 SEOUL, South Korea -- A South Korean delegation has left for the North for talks aimed at resuming the stalled dialogue between the neighbors.

-On Friday, North Korea also extended an offer for its military to meet with the U.S.-led United Nations Command next week to discuss June's naval clash.
+North Korea has also extended an offer to meet with the U.S. led United Nations Command next week to discuss their naval clash with the South in June.

 The U.N.
 Command has twice requested to discuss the issue with North Korea.

-Seoul and Pyongyang have been divided since 1945 and remain technically at war because they never signed a peace treaty after their 1950-53 war, which killed millions on each side.
+Seoul and Pyongyang remain technically at war because they never signed a peace treaty after their 1950-53 war, which killed millions on each side.